kubernetes/enhancements/keps/sig-network/3786-migrate-shared-kube-proxy-code-to-staging/README.md

 this type of work ultimately making it much easier to write and maintain new proxy implementations.

 A previous attempt at a broad solution to this problem was explored in the [KPNG project](https://github.com/kubernetes-sigs/kpng/), which exhibits many properties that allow for such goals to be accomplished.
 However, because it introduced many new features and would result in large breaking changes if it were to be incorporated back in tree, it became clear we needed to decompose this large task into smaller pieces.
-Therefore, we've decided to keep things simple and start by moving the existing shared kube-proxy code into staging where it can be iterated and augmented in an safe, consumable and incremental manner.
+Therefore, we've decided to keep things simple and start by moving the existing shared kube-proxy code into staging where it can be iterated on and augmented to in an safe, consumable and incremental manner.

 ### Goals

 - Move the [shared kube-proxy code k/k/pkg/proxy](https://github.com/kubernetes/kubernetes/tree/master/pkg/proxy), and relevant networking utilities (i.e `pkg/util/iptables`) into the kube-proxy [staging repository](https://github.com/kubernetes/kube-proxy).
 - Ensure all existing kube-proxy unit and e2e coverage remains the same or is improved.
-- Ensure the shared code can be easily consumed by external users to help write new out of tree service proxies.
+- Ensure the shared code can be easily vendored by external users to help write new out of tree service proxies.
-- Write documentation detailing how external consumers can utilize kube-proxy staging library.
+- Write documentation detailing how external consumers can utilize the kube-proxy staging library.

 ### Non-Goals